 Team

-Loren Gragert, PhD, A(ACHI) – Principal Investigator, Division of Biomedical Informatics and Genomics
+Loren Gragert, PhD, S(ACHI) – Principal Investigator, Division of Biomedical Informatics and Genomics, Deming Dept of Medicine

-Dr. Gragert primary focus as an Early Stage Investigator at Tulane University School of Medicine is to apply the HLA informatics technologies and registry datasets developed at NMDP towards innovating in HLA genetic association studies in solid organ transplantation and cancer.
+Dr. Gragert’s primary focus is to apply the HLA informatics technologies and registry datasets developed at NMDP towards innovating in HLA genetic association studies in solid organ transplantation and cancer.
 The high impact translational environment that nurtured his success at NMDP is further enhanced at Tulane with his new proximity to experienced academic researchers and clinicians.
 His tight-knit relationship with NMDP continues through sponsored projects, and his collaborations with leaders in the field of immunogenetics continues to expand.
 Dr. Gragert is the Associate Director of the Tulane Histocompatibility and Immunogenetics Laboratory, passing the ACHI board exam in September 2022.

 Dr. Gragert’s CV